Lecturing + Research.

 Grants & Scholarships

-• Miles Morland African Writing Scholarship (2020): awarded £18,000 to give me the financial freedom to write a narrative memoir around the death of my younger brother, exploring masculinity, mental health, marriage, and relationships in contemporary Ghanaian culture.
+• Miles Morland African Writing Scholarship (2020): awarded £18,000 towards the financial freedom to write a narrative memoir around the death of my younger brother, exploring masculinity, mental health, marriage, and relationships in contemporary Ghanaian culture.

 • The Force of Art (2018): received €10,000 research grant from HIVOS, Prince Claus Fund & the European Cultural Foundation to study how non-profit art spaces transform people and situations in Ghana, Uganda & Tanzania